Correlation Between Ingersoll Rand and Brinks

 Pair Corralation between Ingersoll Rand and Brinks

 Allowing for the 90-day total investment horizon Ingersoll Rand is expected to under-perform the Brinks.
-In addition to that, Ingersoll Rand is 1.14 times more volatile than Brinks Company.
-It trades about -0.22 of its total potential returns per unit of risk.
-Brinks Company is currently generating about -0.01 per unit of volatility.
-If you would invest 9,596 in Brinks Company on November 27, 2024 and sell it today you would lose (151.00) from holding Brinks Company or give up 1.57% of portfolio value over 90 days.
+But the stock apears to be less risky and, when comparing its historical volatility, Ingersoll Rand is 1.04 times less risky than Brinks.
+The stock trades about -0.11 of its potential returns per unit of risk.
+The Brinks Company is currently generating about -0.04 of returns per unit of risk over similar time horizon.
+If you would invest 9,168 in Brinks Company on December 29, 2024 and sell it today you would lose (451.00) from holding Brinks Company or give up 4.92% of portfolio value over 90 days.

 Time Period | 3 Months [change] |